bmihelcic/Raspberry-Pi-random/Temp_monitor/README.md

 You can easily import that in libre office calc and plot awesome diagrams.

 Note: do not close terminal session which is running the script, otherwise the test will close.

+If you want to run the script from anywhere in the system:<br>
+sudo ln -s /home/pi/Raspberry-Pi-random/Temp_monitor/temp_track.sh /usr/bin/temp_monitor